-Stalking and Harassment (including malicious communications): Recording of malicious communications started on 1st April 2017.
-A Home Office change introduced in April 2018 requires harassment to be recorded in addition to the most serious additional victim based offence.
-Both of these changes in recording practice, along with increasing awareness of the application of these rules in the recording process, have contributed to increased levels recorded in the overall Stalking and Harassment classification, particularly since 2018/19.
+Stalking and Harassment (including malicious communications)

+1st April 2017: recording of malicious communications started.

+1st April 2018: the Home Office introduced a change requiring harassment to be recorded in addition to the most serious additional victim-based offence.
+The changes in recording practice introduced in April 2017 and April 2018, along with increasing awareness of the application of these rules in the recording process, contributed to increased levels recorded in the overall Stalking and Harassment classification, particularly since 2018/19.